 Valencia and Copenhagen: the perfect balance between sport and tourism

 On the other hand, the Copenhagen Half Marathon is another of those events that perfectly combines sport and tourism.
-The Danish capital, known for its sustainable lifestyle and urban charm, attracts miles runners looking for a different experience.
+The Danish capital, known for its sustainable lifestyle and urban charm, attracts thousands of runners looking for a different experience.
 In 2023, the race left an economic impact of 10 million euros and proved that running is an excellent excuse to discover a vibrant city, with a great cultural offer and a fast and spectacular course.

 The future of sports tourism in Europe